llvm/circt/docs/Charter.md

 to a difference in component granularity.
 For instance early in the design process an abstraction may be used with large, coarse-grained components.
-After lowering, perhaps through other abstractions, the same abstraction may again appear with smaller, find-grained components.
+After lowering, perhaps through other abstractions, the same abstraction may again appear with smaller, fine-grained components.

 Below, we summarize the most important abstractions used in existing